 - Repointing cracks in brickwork and applying water resistant paints

 - Gardens made flood resistant with permanent flood barriers or gates, or landscaped to divert water away

-These measures need to be deployed before flood water arrives.
-You can use a trigger to indicate when to deploy them such as flood warnings or a private flood level alarm system.
+These need to be deployed before flood water arrives.
+You can use a trigger to indicate when to deploy them; this could be flood warnings or a private flood level alarm system.
 Examples of temporary resistance measures include: